How to request your personal data under GDPR in the UK?

 You can make a request for another person, such as a child or someone you have power of attorney for, but you’ll need to prove you have permission.
 The organisation may ask for:

-• Written permission from the person
+• Written permission (signed letter of consent) from the person

 • A power of attorney document